zackhanni/soundslikesoma/_services/rent-studio-space.md

 - $40 / Hour

-<a href="/services/recording-studios/" target="Studio B">Studio B</a> is also available to rent out when it is not actively in-use by one of our engineers.
+<a href="/services/recording-studios/" target="Studio B">Studio B</a> is also rentable when not actively in-use by one of our engineers.
 You will have to <a href="/contact/" target="Contact us">contact one of our staff</a>  to discuss availability and booking options.
 It has even better equipment - powerful speakers, better acoustics, and a more comfortable, professional looking recording area.

 <img src="/images/services/music-mixing-studio-b.webp" title="Mixing music with Shamir" alt="Music Mixing Console" style="width:80%;"/>